-This is about as basic as you can get.
-Yes, there’s elimination communication for the truly frugal, but we do just fine with a basic stash of cloth diapers, wipes, and diaper liners.
-You can learn more about cloth diapering from the Cloth Diapering 101 series we did last summer.
+This is as basic as you get.
+Sure, there’s elimination communication for the truly frugal and die-hard, but you’ll do just fine with a basic stash of cloth diapers, wipes, and diaper liners.
+Here’s our 101 on getting started.

 For our mobile lifestyle, a pack ‘n play has proven essential both on the road and at home.
 I know it’s tempting to get a classic crib with the coordinating sheets and bumper, but it’s not a necessity.